-Spiders are arachnids and are closely related to mites, ticks, and scorpions.
-These pests are commonly found invading homes and businesses in the Tennessee area.
+Spiders are commonly found invading homes and businesses in the Tennessee area.
 And though there is quite a wide variety of different spiders, no matter the species, all spiders have two body regions (cephalothorax and abdomen), eight legs, and fangs called chelicerae.

 Most spiders have eight eyes, though some species only have six.
 Depending on their species, spiders come in a wide range of colors, patterns, and sizes; additionally, some spiders are hairy while others are smooth and shiny.
 Like insects, spiders are arthropods and have exoskeletons, meaning their skeleton is located on the outside of their body.
 Spiders are often divided into two different categories, depending on their hunting style - web-building spiders or hunting spiders.
 Hunting spiders do not build webs to catch their prey, but instead chase and hunt down their prey while web-building spiders create webs to catch their unsuspecting prey.